-This ongoing investigator-sponsored Phase I/II trial is designed to assess bavituximab combined with sorafenib in up to 48 patients with advanced liver cancer ("hepatocellular carcinoma" or "HCC").
-Data presented at AACR in April 2012 showed that of the nine patients enrolled in the Phase I portion of the study, no dose-limiting toxicities or serious adverse events were observed.
-In addition, patient enrollment was recently completed in the Phase II portion of the trial and interim data is anticipated during fiscal year 2015.
+This investigator-sponsored Phase I/II trial was designed to assess bavituximab combined with sorafenib in up to 48 patients with advanced liver cancer ("hepatocellular carcinoma" or "HCC").
+Patient enrollment was completed in September 2014.
+Interim safety data presented at AACR in April 2012 showed that of the nine patients enrolled in the Phase I portion of the study, no dose-limiting toxicities or serious adverse events were observed.
+In November 2014, interim data from a translational sub-study was presented at the Society for Immunotherapy of Cancer's 29th Annual Meeting and Associated Programs (SITC) consisting of six patients who consented to a biopsy in the Phase II portion of the study.
+Half of the patients evaluated showed that bavituximab can increase tumor-fighting immune cells in patients following one cycle of treatment, similar to what has been shown in multiple preclinical models.
+Clinical data from this trial is anticipated during fiscal year 2015.